yashkapse1110/Disaster_Resilance/README.md

 ## Acknowledgements

-We would like to thank our mentors, faculty members, and supporters who guided us throughout this journey.
+We would like to thank our mentors, supervisor, and supporters who guided us throughout this journey.

 Special thanks to these technologies and tools: